Pennsylvania Supreme Court Ruling Opens Floodgates on Cybersecurity Lawsuits

 And for those resisting cyber insurance and crime coverage, you may wish to reconsider in light of these rulings.

-For further discussion and guidance on how to prepare to avoid a ruling such as the employer in the Pennsylvania decision, please contact your CSG attorney or the author listed below.
+For further discussion and guidance on how to prepare to avoid a ruling such as the employer in the Pennsylvania decision, please contact your CSG attorney.